razemint/terminal-and-command-lines/README.md

 **Twitter** [@ChristianRazemint](twitter.com/ChrisRazemint)

-##Lists
+## Change directory

+## make a directory

+## Lists
-To see a list in linux the command is:
+To see a the items inside a direction in linux the command is:
 `ls`

-to
+to see in a detailed way: `ls -l` to see in a detailed human way `ls -lh` to see in a detailed way with hidden files: `ls -lha`

+## Working directory
+To see the direction where we are working is: `pwd`